-On June 1, 2016 the Company converted from a Delaware limited liability company into a Delaware corporation and changed its name from Nant Health, LLC to NantHealth, Inc. Our board of directors adopted the 2016 Plan in connection with the Company's 2016 initial public offering (the "IPO").
-Our 2016 Plan permits the grant of incentive stock options, within the meaning of Section 422 of the Internal Revenue Code of Code of 1986, as amended (the "Code") to our employees and any parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance units and performance shares to our employees, directors and consultants and our parent and subsidiary corporations' employees and consultants.
+Our 2016 Plan permits the grant of incentive stock options, within the meaning of Section 422 of the Code to our employees and any parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance units and performance shares to our employees, directors and consultants and our parent and subsidiary corporations' employees and consultants.
+The recipient of an award is referred to as a "participant."